Days of Dialogue Opens Conversation on Police-Community Relations in South L.A., Gets an Earful

 And while the consensus in the room seemed to be in agreement that dialogue was the way forward, the question I was left with was, “Dialogue with whom and to what end?”

 Fewer than a dozen officers were on hand to listen to the conversations and address concerns last night.
-And while they gamely joined the discussion tables and did their best, the truth is that they were not the officers that needed to hear the concerns that were raised.
-As is generally typical at dialogues I’ve attended in the past, these were experienced officers that already seemed to be dedicated to a more community-centric approach to policing.
+And while they joined the discussion tables and did their best to engage folks’ questions, the truth is that they were not the officers that needed to hear the concerns that were raised.
+As is generally typical at dialogues I’ve attended in the past, these were experienced officers that were already on board with a more community-centric approach to policing.

-For true and productive dialogue to happen, it seemed, conversations would need to be more focused, structured, ongoing, and community-specific, including both those officers responsible for setting the tone within their divisions and some of those who are known to have a poor reputation in the community, as well as some of the community members (particularly young men) who have had the most trouble with law enforcement, including those involved in gangs.
+For true and productive dialogue to happen, conversations would need to be more focused, structured, ongoing, and community-specific, including both those officers responsible for setting the tone within their divisions and some of those who are known to have a poor reputation in the community, as well as some of the community members (particularly young men) who have had the most trouble with law enforcement and are the most targeted and misunderstood, including those involved in gangs.

-That said, the best remedy still seems to be thoughtful, meaningful, and deliberate action — more training for officers addressing culture, diversity, mental illness, and de-escalation, more foot patrols, more community policing, more accountability, and more community partnerships that could support officers and help them engage in prevention-oriented work.
+That said, the remedies participants were clamoring for were more proactive and long overdue: more training for officers addressing culture, diversity, mental illness, and de-escalation, more foot patrols, more community policing, more accountability, and more community partnerships that could support officers and help them engage in prevention-oriented work.

 Because clearly a greater show of force is not the way to go.
 When asked about police forces around the country getting access to military-grade weapons, participants were adamant that coming into communities with that level of aggression would serve no positive purpose.